sbgn/sbgn.github.io/pages/openchallenge.md

 We would be grateful for help from experts on the topic of RAS-RAF-MEK-ERK signalling and experienced curators who are interested in working with students and young researchers to develop maps of this signalling cascade.

-Please use this [self-organised form](https://docs.google.com/spreadsheets/d/1cGkK4YyGWYiBE11L8dzvKeHLmmyy_LD8XOS_SYYT0VE/edit#gid=0) by **28 February 2021** to express your interest and suggest your contribution.
+Please use this [self-organised form](https://docs.google.com/spreadsheets/d/1cGkK4YyGWYiBE11L8dzvKeHLmmyy_LD8XOS_SYYT0VE/edit#gid=0) by **28 February 2021** to express your interest.
 With questions and suggestions, please contact organisers at [openchallenge@googlegroups.com](mailto:openchallenge@googlegroups.com).

 ### Motivation